FredericBlum/tutorials/template/README.md

 If you use these data please cite
 - the original source
   > Blum, Frederic.
 2024.
-Template for Workshops on How to digitize data using the Lexibank-skeleton.
+Template for Workshops on "How to digitize data using the Lexibank-skeleton".
 - the derived dataset using the DOI of the [particular released version](../../releases/) you were using

 ## Description